 Diligently searches for the best products and delights in a good bargain See more cards

 Hits the road often, whether for work or play See more cards

 Loves to explore places and experience new things See more cards

 At first glance, the PNC points Visa Credit Card has a pretty impressive rewards rate: 4 points for every $1 you spend, and even more if you are an eligible PNC banking customer.

-But PNC points are worth a fraction of a penny each, so for most people, the rewards are quite meager.
-In fact, 4 points per $1 wouldn’t even get you 1% cash back—the baseline for most rewards cards.
+But PNC points are worth a fraction of a penny each, so the rewards are quite meager for most people.
+In fact, 4 points per $1 wouldn’t even get you 1% cash back—the baseline value for most rewards cards.